intldds/intldds.github.io/README.md

 You can visit the theme preview and its instructions [here](https://jekyll.github.io/minima/).

-## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/minima.

+## Development

+To test your theme, run `script/server` (or `bundle exec jekyll serve`) and open your browser at http://localhost:4000.
+This starts a Jekyll server using your theme and the contents.
+As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

 ## License